ByteSizedRobotics/ai-pothole-pipeline/README.md

 5. Downloaded the desired Depth-Anything-V2 weight file (recommended model is LARGE, but BASE and SMALL are also options).
 (Download [HERE](https://drive.google.com/file/d/1t7TC8mxQaFECt4jutdq_NMnWxdm6B-Nb/view)).
 Save the weights file under `modules/ai_models/Depth-Anything-V2/checkpoints` (you might have to create the folder `checkpoints`).

 ### Running Application
 The **IMAGE_RESOLUTION** should be the same as specified in the `config.py`.
 You can resize the images using the `resolution_converter.py` file under `data/images`.
 The resolution can be specified at runtime by using the command line arguments.
-The
 ```bash
 # Process a single image
 python main.py --input data/images/road_image.jpg